zachpmanson/notes/notes/Notes/Miscellany/On Writing.md

 > (vi) Break any of these rules sooner than say anything barbarous.

 -- [George Orwell, Politics and the English Language](https://gutenberg.net.au/ebooks02/0200151h.html)

+I'd like to make an editor mode that doesn't allow backspace.
+Fully seperate editing and writing processes.
+I do recognise I could just use paper and [[pens]].